create treasured heirlooms

-Derived from a technique engineered as early as 30000 B.C., needlepoint is a luxurious art form that has been passed down for millennia.
-Embroidery has since been used as a way to tell history, celebrate creativity, adorn and revitalize clothing, project status and most importantly, communicate love.
+Derived from a technique engineered as early as 3,000 B.C., needlepoint is a luxurious art form that has been passed down for millennia.
+From necessary to novel, embroidery has since been used as a way to tell history, celebrate creativity, adorn and revitalize clothing, demonstrate activism, project status and most importantly, communicate love.

 Today, needlepoint empowers people of all artistic levels to be creative on the go, stitch handmade gifts and most importantly, unplug, all while relieving some stress!

-Whether you are a beginner, an enthusiast or have been meaning to pick it back up, I hope my collection inspires you to turn your lengthy layovers and treasured stories into lasting heirlooms.
+Whether you are a beginner, an enthusiast or have been meaning to pick it back up, I hope my collection inspires you to turn your in-between moments and treasured reveries into lasting heirlooms.

 Lorin Gaudin, Country Roads Magazine